denoland/docs/runtime/fundamentals/debugging.md

 Chrome, Edge and Node.js.
 This makes it possible to debug Deno programs using Chrome DevTools or other clients that support the protocol (for example VSCode).

-To activate debugging capabilities run Deno with the `--inspect`, `--inspect-wait` or `--inspect-brk` flags.
+To activate debugging capabilities run Deno with one of the following flags:

+- `--inspect`
+- `--inspect-wait`
+- `--inspect-brk`

 ## --inspect

-Using the `--inspect` flag will start your program with an inspector server which can be connected to with a client that supports the V8 Inspector Protocol, for example Chrome DevTools.
+Using the `--inspect` flag will start your program with an inspector server which allows client connections from tools that support the V8 Inspector Protocol, for example Chrome DevTools.

 Visit `chrome://inspect` in a Chromium derived browser to connect Deno to the inspector server.
 This allows you to inspect your code, add breakpoints, and step through your code.

 ```sh
 deno run --inspect your_script.ts